smartywebdev0119/EmocRec/README.md

 # Emotion recognition with CNN

+# DO NOT USE: Currently I think the code is not even running and I really don't have time to fix it

 This repository is the out project about mood recognition using convolutional neural network for the course Seminar Neural Networks at TU Delft.